My life as a cycling student in Japan

 When I think of cycling in Brighton after my pre-pandemic year abroad, it conjures up feelings of confusion and stress.

-Cycling also became easier once you got out of the city towards the South Downs and Sussex University.
-There is a convenient bike lane all the way from the centre to the uni, although you must still deal with buses as the path tends to go round the back of bus stops, with cars parked in the bike lane.
+Cycling gets easier once you got out of the city towards the South Downs and Sussex University.
+There is a convenient bike lane all the way from the centre to the uni, although you still have to deal with buses as the path tends to go round the back of bus stops, with cars parked in the bike lane.
 You might not be surprised to find out that drivers in Brighton are also much more likely to be rude and intimidating!

 Fast forward to 2021, and after long periods of construction, although somewhat controversially, spaces have finally opened up that will make it easier to cycle around Brighton.
-This has unfortunately come too late now I've left the city, but I hope it will provide safer and more enjoyable cycle routes and encourage more people to travel by bike in future.
+This has come too late for me as I‘ve left the city, but I hope it will provide safer and more enjoyable cycle routes and encourage more people to travel by bike in future.

 My best memories